About our provision...

 We are a not-for-profit, rural playgroup that offers children the chance to learn and develop early social skills in a caring and friendly environment.
-Our play leaders are employed by a committee, which is made up of parent/carer volunteers of children attending playgroup.
-We also welcome parents /carers to come to visit as often as they'd like which gives them the chance to see how playgroup works.
+We are a charity and have a committee which is made up of parent/carer volunteers of children attending playgroup.
+We also welcome parents /carers to come to visit as often as they'd like which gives them the chance to see how early years works.

 All Staff are SSSC Registered, PVG Checked and have relevant qualifications